coderefinery/train-the-trainer/_episodes/06-lessons.md

 ---
 layout: episode
 title: "Lesson design and lesson development"
-teaching: 20
+teaching: 15
-exercises: 40
+exercises: 45
 questions:
-  - "How can you contribute to CodeRefinery lessons?"
+  - "How can you improve and contribute to CodeRefinery lessons?"
-  - "How can you create new lessons?"
+  - "How can you design new lessons?"
-objectives:
-  - "Learn how to contribute to CodeRefinery."
-  - "Discussion on important steps for designing a new lesson."
 keypoints:
-  - "The backwards lesson design process saves time and increases quality"
+  - "The backwards lesson design process increases quality and relevance for the learners"
   - "We have checklists for reviewing existing lessons and creating new lessons"
 ---

+## Lesson design and lesson development

+In this episode we first discuss **backwards lesson design**, then we go over a process of **contributing to existing lessons** (that's easier and is done more often).
+Then, the process of **creating new lessons**.

 > ## Recommended reading
 >